+Treated lumber is lumber that has been treated with arsenate or other prohibited substances or materials (pursuant to 7 CFR starting at § 205.600) to prolong the useable lifespan of the lumber.

-A certified operation on which lumber treated with arsenate or other prohibited synthetic substances or materials (treated lumber) per the National List of Allowed and Prohibited Substances (starting at title 7 of the Code of Federal Regulations § 205.600) is in contact with OCal cannabis or soil is not in compliance with OCal regulations §§ 10105 and 10206 (f) and is subject to the noncompliance procedures in § 10703 of the OCal regulations.
+A certified operation on which treated lumber is in contact with OCal cannabis or with soil located within the OCal cannabis cultivation site (a location where commercial cannabis is planted, grown, harvested, dried, cured, graded, or trimmed, or a location where any combination of those activities occurs, per CalCannabis regulations, 3 CCR section 8000(j)), or on which treated lumber is used for new or replacement purposes (see examples in section 3.2) is not in compliance with OCal regulations § 10105 and § 10206(f) and is subject to the noncompliance procedures in § 10703 of the OCal regulations.
 Lumber treated with prohibited substances or materials may have been treated by manufacturers, certified operations, or other parties.

+OCal 5036 Treated Lumber, April 23, 2021

-Certifiers must evaluate site-specific conditions during the annual inspection and review any use of treated lumber to determine if existing installations of treated lumber are in contact with soil or with cannabis intended to be sold, labeled or represented as OCal.
+Certifiers must evaluate site-specific conditions during the annual inspection and review any use of treated lumber within the context of an operation's OSP to determine if existing installations of treated lumber are in contact with soil or with cannabis intended to be sold, labeled or represented as OCal.